 Members of the Coalition honor the following guiding principles when discussing issues, our work and advocating for policy and systems improvement.

+- We promote the understanding that the needs of communities are specific to that individual community; the formation and strengthening of partnerships at the local level are extremely important.
 Significant improvement in mental health and substance use disorder service is largely dependent on partnerships being formed or strengthened at the local community level.
-If we are to be successful in implementing long-term change in the three priority areas, representatives from local communities must be involved so that services and supports can be modeled to fit specific needs.
+If we are to be successful in implementing long-term change, stakeholders from local communities must be involved so that services and supports can be modeled to fit specific needs.